artur-ciocanu/odd-akamai-edge-workers/README.md

 # Background
-**CAUTION: This is working in progress**

-This repository tries to demonstrate how we can leverage `Adobe Target NodeJS SDK` On-Device Decisioning functionality from an `Akamai Edge Worker`.
+This repository tries to demonstrate how we can leverage `Adobe Target NodeJS SDK` `On-Device Decisioning functionality` from an `Akamai Edge Worker`.

-# Development
+# Prerequisites
 There are a few prerequisites:
 - `Akamai` credentials
 - `Akamai CLI`
 - `Akamai CLI` with `Edge Workers` plugin enabled
-- `Akamai` contract with `Edge Workers` enabled
+- `Akamai` contract with `Edge Workers` enabled.
+You'll need Ion or similar product, please check `Akamai` documentation

 ## Akamai Credentials
 In order to use `Akamai CLI` we need credentials, using `Akamai IAM` we should create a so called "API Client".
 Once the API Client is created we can download the credentials and add them to `.edgerc` file in our user home directory.